-Laura Kirschstein joined T&M in December 2012 and currently serves as Vice President of the Sexual Misconduct Consulting & Investigations (SMCI) division.
-Under her leadership and management, the division provides consulting, training and investigative services to schools, colleges and universities, professional and collegiate sports teams and leagues, non-profit organizations, businesses and private clients in the areas of sexual assault, abuse, harassment, boundary guidelines and proper investigatory techniques during sexual misconduct cases.
+Laura Kirschstein joined T&M in December 2012 and currently serves as Senior Vice President of Intelligence & Investigations.
+She also leads the Sexual Misconduct Consulting & Investigations (SMCI) division which, under her leadership and management, provides consulting, training and investigative services to schools, colleges and universities, professional and collegiate sports teams and leagues, non-profit organizations, businesses and private clients in the areas of sexual assault, abuse, harassment, boundary guidelines and proper investigatory techniques during sexual misconduct cases.

 Since joining T&M, Ms. Kirschstein has played an instrumental role in the rapid growth and development of SMCI division, a robust team of former prosecutors with an expertise in sexual misconduct, domestic violence and child abuse who have worked with dozens of educational institutions, along with businesses, corporations, law firms and athletic organizations throughout the United States.
 Ms. Kirschstein and her team of experts assist K-12 private and public schools, colleges and universities with all the various issues related to sexual misconduct and other forms of harassment and violence (domestic violence, stalking, harassment, hazing and bullying) that can impact an educational institution.
 At primary and secondary schools, she and her team conduct outside independent investigations into reported allegations of sexual misconduct and participate in developing and/or revising schools’ harassment policies to include all types of harassment, bullying, hazing, sexual harassment and sexual abuse/assault.
 She and her team also work with colleges and universities, helping them to integrate the many requirements of Title IX, the Campus SAVE Act, and the guidelines set forth by “The First Report of the White House Task Force to Protect Students from Sexual Assault,” into their policies, procedures, training for staff and education for students.
 She and her team conduct investigations into allegations of sexual misconduct and sexual violence that have taken place on and off-campus involving a school’s students or staff.
 In the specific area of athletics, she and her team develop school athletic policies, evaluate and provide recommendations on athletic department handbooks, advise on appropriate training and education for both student-athletes and athletic department staff and deliver training and educational presentations for athletes and athletic department personnel of all school levels.